 Morgan pulls off into the Catherine’s store parking lot at 8:36:38 pm and answers her text from Nicole about babysitting on the weekend, “F… I know.
 I haven’t talked to Amy.
 I have no idea what’s going on.”

-She meets her friends Nathan and Calder just after 8:40 pm and talks about the day.
-While she is talking to Calder, Nathan borrows her phone to contact someone.
-He reads the texts, and then sends a text to Joey, “Sorry man.
+She then meets her friends Nathan and Calder just after 8:40 pm and talks about the day.
+Another one of her female friends is there with Nathan and Calder and they speak briefly – Morgan’s friend later told me Morgan seemed very happy when they spoke.
+Morgan was hoping to get Nathan to come home with her to sleep over again, but he tells her no. She goes outside to talk to Calder, who is outside smoking, and Nathan borrows her phone to contact someone.
+Nathan reads the texts, and then sends a text to Joey, “Sorry man.
 Haven’t been near the phone for awhile.
 And whatever works for you man.
 I don’t care either way.
 The fact that you remembered this long is enough.
 You can forget about it.
 Just make sure you come chill soon. :)”

-She leaves and the two friend’s recollection of Morgan during that short time is completely opposite from each other.
-Which is completely normal, Calder always seems enamored with Morgan and always loves to spend time with her, although now we now know he was a part of her terroization.
+She leaves, and the two friend’s (Nathan & Calder) recollection of Morgan during that short time is completely opposite from each other.
+Calder always seems enamored with Morgan and always loves to spend time with her, although now we now know he was a part of her terrorization – probably not thinking she could end up dead.
+I also found out that Morgan was upset with Calder because he had refused to give her the phone number of his friend who had told him about Keenan and his supposed girlfriend Morgan…our Morgan felt really betrayed by Calder.
 Nathan is concerned more about who she was with today and what is going on, because he still cares about her and would like to be together again.
-She does not want to talk about it and this causes awkwardness.
+She does not want to talk about it and this causes an awkwardness.
 I found out later from Nathan that Morgan had asked him to come home with her and sleep over again so she would feel safer, but this night he said no. Morgan hops in the car and heads for home.
-Once again I am worried about Morgan and ask Steve to see if she is on her way home yet.
+Once again I am starting to get worried about Morgan and ask Steve to see if she is on her way home yet.
 He texts her at 8:54:47 pm and asks if everything is OK?

 Morgan does not answer, because she is driving and can not text.
 She drives up into the driveway 9 minutes later.
-She goes through her normal routine in the car, and I am waiting for her on the porch, after I hear the driveway alarm go off.
-As she opens the car door I begin to tell her how upset I am that earlier she did not answer calls or texts.
+She goes through her normal routine in the car, and I am waiting for her on the porch, pepper spray in hand and her puppy on the leash, after I hear the driveway alarm go off.
+As she opens the car door I begin to tell her how upset I am that earlier she did not answer calls or texts – I was so worried about her.
 I remind her about her stalker, and how much I worry about her.
 She does not answer and mumbles an unsavory comment as she walks by me.
 Our eyes meet for a second, and I decide she is tired and OK.
+(Now years later I wonder if that comment was even aimed at me or was she referring to Brooke because she was so upset over what she believed Brooke was doing to her?)
 I stand in the foyer and watch her go into her room.
-I then go to her bedroom door and knock she says, “Go away I’m tired.”
+I then go to her bedroom door and knock, she says, “Go away I’m tired.”
 So I head down the hall to my bedroom on the other end of the house.

 I turned off the light and got into bed.
 Two minutes later the video camera records motion coming over the berm toward the house.
 We will not see it for some time – not until months after Morgan’s murder.